wejournal/lamb/README.md

 Lamb has the call-by-need semantics.
 For example, in the following program, the stdin (the first argument) is not evaluated.
-Therefore, the program reads no input, writes "hello world\n" to the stdout and and terminates.
+Therefore, the program reads no input, writes "hello world\n" to the stdout and terminates.

 <pre>
 <b>let</b> K := ^x. ^_. x <b>in</b>